The Artist's Studio

-Immediately outside the entrance to the apartment is a small private terrace furnished with a large sun umbrella shielding two attractive wrought iron bench seats and a small matching table.
+Immediately outside the entrance to the apartment is a small private terrace furnished with a large sun umbrella shielding two attractive wrought iron seats, a sun lounger and a small matching table.
 The terrace provides lovely views out over the bay, across the spectacular colours of the garden.

-This cosy self-contained one-bedroom cottage sits just inside the entrance to the property and has its own parking area.
-It offers some 37sq.m. of accommodation floor space, plus a charming 23sq.m. enclosed private deck.
-Fully air-conditioned, the cottage is furnished, decorated and equipped to the same high standard as the other two apartments in the main house.
+This cosy, self-contained one-bedroom cottage sits just inside the entrance to the property and has its own parking area.
+It offers some 37m2 of accommodation floor space, not counting the charming 23m2 enclosed private deck.
+Fully air-conditioned, the cottage is furnished, decorated and equipped to the same high standard as the other apartments in the main house.

 The living area is separated from the bedroom area by a discrete lattice screen, in the same manner as the Artist’s Studio.
 It could be argued that removing these screens would enhance the illusion of space, but the screens are actually very practical and offer improved privacy whilst adding great character to the apartments.

-The bedroom area is dominated by a queen-size bed with one of the attractive four-poster decorative mosquito nets that are almost a trade mark feature of Hibiscus Heights.
-The bed is flanked by bedside tables and individual reading lamps and the room furnished with a chest of drawers and a half-length wall-mounted mirror.
+The bedroom area is dominated by a queen-size bed.
+The bed is flanked by nightstands with individual reading lamps and the room furnished with a chest of drawers and a half-length wall-mounted mirror.
 A built-in wardrobe provides 0.8m of ¾-length hanging space.
 Other facilities include an electric alarm clock, ironing board and iron, ‘his’ and ‘hers’ bathrobes and spare blankets and pillows.

 Leading off the bedroom area is a small bathroom with the usual facilities: hot and cold washbasin, tiled walk-in shower and a toilet.
 As in the other apartments, nice soft, clean towels are provided, as is a liquid soap dispenser.

 The kitchen area is small and compact, but you don’t go on holiday to the tropics to spend your time in the kitchen.
-However, it is quite surprising how well-equipped the kitchen is and it shouldprove more than adequate for two occupants.
-Facilities include a large fridge with separate freezer compartment, 4-ring gas stove, microwave, kettle, toaster, blender and a small collection of kitchen utensils.
+However, it is quite surprising how well-equipped the kitchen is and it should prove more than adequate for two occupants.
+Facilities include a medium-size fridge with separate freezer compartment, 4-ring gas stove, microwave, kettle, toaster, blender and a small collection of kitchen utensils.